mriffle/nf-ms-dda-tpp/docs/source/workflow_parameters.rst

      - If running PTMProphet, this defines the modifications that will be found and localized.
 Default: ``'C:57.02146,MWFHCP:15.9949'`` See: http://www.tppms.org/tools/ptm/ for more information.
    * -
      - ``ptm_prophet_params``
      - The command line parameters to be used by PTMProphet.
-Default: ``'FRAGPPMTOL=50 STATIC NOSTACK MINPROB=0.1'``
+Default: ``'FRAGPPMTOL=50 STATIC NOSTACK MINPROB=0.1'`` See: http://www.tppms.org/tools/ptm/ for more information.
    * -
      - ``limelight_upload``
      - Set to ``'true'`` to upload to Limelight.
 If set to ``true``, the following Limelight-related parameters apply.
 Default: ``false``.